An ever growing list of whiskey related resources…

-Sour Mash refers not to a sour taste but to the fact that a portion of the previous mash is added to the next batch.
-This ensures continuity in the natural bacterial content and pH balance of the mash, and how those factors impact flavor.
+Sour Mash refers not to a sour taste but to the fact that a portion of the previous mash is added to the next fresh batch.
+This helps jumpstart fermentation, and encourages continuity in the natural bacterial content and pH balance of the mash and how those factors impact flavor.
 Most bourbons and ryes use a sour mash, whether the label sates so or not.

 Sweet Mash refers not to a sweet taste but to the fact that the mash contains only a fresh batch of ingredients, and no portion of any previous mash has been added.
-A sweet mash allows for new variances in flavor from previous batches, whereas a sour mash will help to carry over consistent flavoring from one batch to the next.
+A sweet mash requires more care around controlling undesirable bacterial growth, but also allows for more control when it comes to fine tuning variances in flavor from previous batches.

 Straight whiskey is an American term that means it was aged at least two years, and nothing other than water was added to it at bottling.
 “Straight” may be applied to any type of American whiskey.
 The label of any American whiskey must state the age if it’s less than four years.
 Four years and up, age statements are optional.
 So, for example, if the label says the whiskey is “straight” and yet no other age is indicated, you know it’s at least four years old.